stevehanphoto/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for the app.
     ├── App.js # This is the root of the app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Used currently used.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
+    ├── BooksAPI.js # A JavaScript API to communicate with Udacity backend.
     ├── components
     │   ├── SearchPage.js
     │   ├── BookShelf.js
     │   ├── BooksGrid.js
-    │   ├── Book.sj
+    │   ├── Book.js
     │   ├── BookCover.js
     │   └── BookShelfChanger.js
     ├── icons # Images for the app.